Lectures and Conferences

 This series honors Ronald W. Jones for his outstanding contribution to the field of economics and for his life-long commitment to the Rochester PhD program.
 Professor Jones began his appointment at Rochester in 1958 and retains the appointment of Professor of Economics, Emeritus.

-Founded by Karl Brunner and Alan Meltzer in November of 1973, this series has provided young scholars with a forum in which to present and debate frontier research that relates to public policy.
-This series has published some of the most influential papers in Macroeconomics during the last two decades, including the famous Lucas critique ("Econometric Policy Evaluation: A Critique"), which revolutionized modern macroeconomics.
+Founded by Karl Brunner and Alan Meltzer in November of 1973, this series has provided scholars with a forum in which to present and debate frontier research that relates to public policy.
+This series has featured some of the most influential papers in Macroeconomics during the last five decades, including the famous Lucas critique ("Econometric Policy Evaluation: A Critique"), which revolutionized macroeconomics.

-The series sponsors two conferences per year, one held at Carnegie-Mellon University in November, and the other in Rochester in April.
-Rochester graduate students are invited to be active participants in the April conference; over the years they have contributed greatly to the open discussion which is a hallmark of this series.
+The series sponsors two conferences per year, one held at Carnegie-Mellon University in November, and the other in Rochester or New York University in April.
+The papers in each conference form the basis of an issue of the Journal of Monetary Economics.

-See the program PDF for the upcoming conference for more information.
+See the conference web page for more details.

 The Stockman Conference, in memory of Professor Alan Stockman, is held annually.
 Recent graduates of the Department are invited back to Rochester to present research papers to current graduate students and faculty.
 The Conference also features a keynote presentation by a prominent graduate.
 The weekend conference is highlighted by the quality of the research presentations, the shared meals and spirit of comradeship, and the competitive soccer game that closes the festivities.